Is Grammarly Accurate? (a Proofreader Tells All)

 alt=""

-1. Is it finding mistakes I miss when proofreading my writing?
+Then, ask yourself this question: Is it finding mistakes I miss when proofreading my writing?

-2. Do I benefit from the suggestions it offers?
+1. Is my writing improving “enough” from the suggestions it offers?

 How Accurate Is Grammarly’s Plagiarism Checker?

-To assess this feature, I copied and pasted a portion of content from Education First’s website into MS Word and ran the plagiarism checker.
-Grammarly flagged 100% of the writing as plagiarized.
+To assess this feature, I copied and pasted a portion of a Forbes article and a PubMed Central abstract into Microsoft Word and ran the plagiarism checker.

-Grammarly Premium Catches Plagiarism
+Grammarly Pro Catches Plagiarism in PubMed Central Abstract

 Can Grammarly Be Wrong?